jvd33/Fuzzer/readme.txt

 Current features:
 Custom authentication
-Finding all URLs found in the HTML source
+Finding all URLs in the HTML source
-User friendly command line interface
+Guessing URLs on the domain

-todo:
+Parsing URLs into their parameters
-Discover new urls by modifying the url string, add extensions, change variables, etc.
+Finding cookies
-Parse URLs, break down and find the input ?foo=bar is the same as ?zoo=foo, find those matches Send form post requests to every form that we find during our crawl Cookies are also input.
-Currently saves session cookie, but that is it.
-Try inputting other cookies to the post requests
+Finding all form field data